saxdan-lang/saxdan-lang.github.io/grammar.md

 (These are just examples of vowel changes.)

 **No Separate Future Tense:**
-Germanisch does not have a specific future tense.
+Saxdan does not have a specific future tense.
 It uses modal verbs, time words (adverbs), or just the present tense if the meaning is clear.

 **Conditional:**
 The language has a conditional form.
 To form it, start from the past tense, add an umlaut to the main vowel if possible, and end with **-e**.